KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

     Install-Module -Name PSGraph -Scope CurrentUser
 ```

 The second one `C:\Program Files\PowerShell\Modules` is for all users of the system.
 If you are installing a module for everyone to use, it should be in this location.
-DSC will also look here for modules when it is configuring a system.
+DSC will look here for modules when it is configuring a system.
 Again, we have a slight name change.

 The third one `c:\program files\powershell\6.0.0-rc.2\Modules` is for modules that are core to PowerShell itself.
 Generally this is a folder that you would not manage.
 If you need to add or update a module on your system, you will place it in one of the previous folders.